Taking the Guesswork out of Building a Data Driven Talent Strategy for Game Changing Success

 * # correspond to rank order of highest 12 competencies

-Within the XBInsight system, the job profile of VP of Sales is one example of an executive category job that clearly exhibits strategic leadership competencies.
-This profile suggests the importance of an ability to learn, acquire and apply new information all of which are evident in the highly ranked competency of one’s ability to develop and apply organizational strategies and seize opportunities.
+In the XBInsight system, the VP of Sales job profile is a great example of a role that shows strong strategic leadership skills.
+This profile shows how important it is to learn and use new information.
+This skill is key for developing and using organizational strategies.
+It also helps in taking advantage of new opportunities.
 Another strategic competency of this position is the ability to change and demonstrate flexibility and resilience.
 Executives in this position must bring a strategic business perspective.
-Finally, it is clear from the profile that it is necessary to lead by listening actively, leading courageously, establishing credibility, and exuding an executive presence.
+Finally, it is clear from the profile that executive leadership skills necessary to lead are listening actively, leading courageously, establishing credibility, and exuding an executive presence.

 On the other hand, the profile of Sales Director relies more on management competencies.
 This position requires managing the basic day-to-day operations that are critical to the organization’s ability to function.
-Managers must demonstrate an ability to attend to daily operations by building customer loyalty, striving for results and holding others accountable.
+Managers need to show they can handle daily tasks.
+This includes building customer loyalty, aiming for good results, and making sure others are responsible.
 Directors must have exceptional interpersonal skills to build rapport, establish credibility, develop and maintain relationships, persuade and influence, as well as coach and develop others.
 This job profile suggests that effective Directors will exhibit business skills to manage work and also display some of the executive competencies.

 The XBInsight differentiates between levels of leadership because when there is a singular approach these vital differences are lost.
 This can cause missteps in determining who to promote or in developing managerial talent for higher-level roles.
 It is not just what worked in the past.
 A shift is required.